rapidsai/rapids-build-backend/README.md

 It is responsible for the following:

-- Determing the correct dependencies for the package, based on the target CUDA version and architecture
+- Determining the correct dependencies for the package, based on the target CUDA version and architecture
   - *by running [`rapids-dependency-file-generator`](https://github.com/rapidsai/dependency-file-generator)*
 - Modifying the package name to include a CUDA suffix (e.g. `"rmm" -> "rmm-cu11"`)
 - Updating the git commit embedded in the importable package.